 - Meaningful Appearance: Note how the Wolf Clan's star insignia in front of his chest is split in half.

-- Murder in the Family: In a Rot-induced state, he assassinates his father, Alpha Thunder, in the misguided belief that his father's death was necessary to keep the Rot contained.
+- Patricide: In a Rot-induced state, he assassinates his father, Alpha Thunder, in the misguided belief that his father's death was necessary to keep the Rot contained.

 - Red Eyes, Take Warning: His left eye is a milky purple.
 Guess what's the colour of the Rot?

 - Savage Wolf: While the other Wolf heroes remain loyal to their Clan, bitterness over his exile has boiled over into a fiery rage against those Fang once called kin.
 In the Rivals trailer, he's seen attacking and slaughtering his own kin despite previously being their prince.
 His rugged look also differs from the clean, professional appearance of his Clan's counterparts.
 And he's infected with the Rot from the get-go.

 - Screaming Warrior: He curses and expresses his pain through roars.
 He also lets out a loud roar when his Berzerker ability activates.

 - Stronger Sibling: Fang starts with 6 Fight compared to Thane's 5 and is more physically intimidating than the smaller Winter Wolf.

 - There Is No Kill Like Overkill: His personal ability allows him to negate all of his opponent's attack dice if he is on the attack and defeats them by three levels (Killed -> Overkilled -> Slaughtered ).
 Normally they would still get to counter-attack no matter how badly they'd been defeated.